kevin-fang/Arvados-Blood-Types-and-Ethnicity/BoogieTranslator/README.md

 ## Where's BOOGIE?

 Not included in this repository.
-Request a copy of BOOGIE from here: http://protein.bio.unipd.it/download/ and copy all the files to this directory
+Request a copy of BOOGIE from here: http://protein.bio.unipd.it/download/, build a tar and change the Dockerfile `wget` location to the location of your BOOGIE tar.

 Note that you cannot build the Docker image without the copy of BOOGIE.
 BOOGIEFormat.tar literally only contains BOOGIE.
 It looks like this: